coronalabs/corona-docs/markdown/native/hostedPlugin.markdown

 scp ../android.tgz "youruser@www.your-web-server-where-plugin-will-be-hostd.de:/var/www/YOUR_DOMAIN/plugins"
 ``````

-Finally, for those who will use your Self-Hosted-Plugin, they have to add the location (`www.YOUR_DOMAIN.de/plugins/android.tgz`) into their `build.settings` so that the build proccess for Corona-Apps can find the plugin (see also below).
+Finally, for those who will use your Self-Hosted-Plugin, they have to add the location (`www.YOUR_DOMAIN.de/plugins/android.tgz`) into their `build.settings` so that the build proccess for Solar2D Apps can find the plugin (see also below).

 #### Lua
 The plugin needs to be stored in a flat (no&nbsp;directories) `.tgz` format.
 For example, from inside your plugin build folder, run:

-	tar -czf myplugin.tgz myplugin.lua metadata.lua
+	COPYFILE_DISABLE=true tar -czf myplugin.tgz myplugin.lua metadata.lua

 ### Web Server Requirements

 Upload the resulting `.tgz` file to a web server that is accessible from the Internet.
 If necessary, `https://` and basic authentication are supported for security and access control.
+You can use `localhost` as web server too, since builds are local now.
+Note that this way machine performing the build would have to run the server.

 ## Solar2D Simulator and Builds